pocg/hackathon/README.md

 *	Matt Russell – Agile Coach

 ## Prototype Specifics
 The prototype chosen was a Grocery List checker.
-A solution which consumes FDA data regarding food recalls via its open API and displays the data in a meaningful way for users on all devices using a responsive design, the Grocery List Checker allows users to enter items on their grocery list to see which items may be under a recall.
+A solution which consumes FDA data regarding food recalls via its open API and displays the data in a meaningful way for users on all devices using a responsive design, the Grocery List Checker allows users to enter items on their grocery list to see which items may be under a recall in their state based on the devices GPS data.
 This rather simple app is built on Node.js and uses SASS to control styling.
 Several other technologies were used in development of this prototype and include:
 * Bower
 * Gulp
 * AngularJS